-Anthony Flint is Senior Fellow in the Office of the President at the Lincoln Institute of Land Policy.
-He is engaged in writing and research on a variety of topics related to sustainable cities, including infrastructure financing, climate resilience, affordable housing, and the regeneration of post-industrial cities.
-He is host of the Land Matters podcast, a contributing editor and author of the feature Mayor’s Desk for the Lincoln Institute’s magazine Land Lines, and a correspondent for Bloomberg CityLab and The Boston Globe, where he writes about architecture and urban design.
-He is author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow (New Harvest); Wrestling with Moses: How Jane Jacobs Took on New York’s Master Builder and Transformed the American City (Random House); and This Land: The Battle over Sprawl and the Future of America (Johns Hopkins University Press); as well as co-editor of Smart Growth Policies: An Evaluation of Programs and Outcomes (Lincoln Institute).
-He has been a journalist for over 30 years, primarily at The Boston Globe, a policy advisor on smart growth for Massachusetts state government, a visiting scholar and Loeb Fellow at Harvard University’s Graduate School of Design, a writer in residence at The American Library in Paris, a practitioners fellow at The Rockefeller Foundation Bellagio Center, and a curator and speaker at TEDxBeaconStreet.
+Anthony Flint is Senior Fellow in Publications, Communications, and Learning Design at the Lincoln Institute of Land Policy.
+He is engaged in writing and research on topics including climate change, sustainability and resilience, infrastructure, affordable housing, and the regeneration of post-industrial cities.
+A career journalist, he is contributing editor at Land Lines magazine, host of the Land Matters podcast, and a correspondent for Bloomberg CityLab and the Boston Globe, where he writes about architecture and urban design.
+He is author of Mayor's Desk: 20 Conversations with Local Leaders Solving Global Problems (Lincoln Institute); Modern Man: The Life of Le Corbusier, Architect of Tomorrow (New Harvest); Wrestling with Moses: How Jane Jacobs Took on New York’s Master Builder and Transformed the American City (Random House); and This Land: The Battle over Sprawl and the Future of America (Johns Hopkins University Press); as well as co-editor of Smart Growth Policies: An Evaluation of Programs and Outcomes (Lincoln Institute).
+After many years as a reporter for the Boston Globe, he served as a policy advisor on smart growth for Massachusetts state government, and was a visiting scholar and Loeb Fellow at Harvard University’s Graduate School of Design, a writer in residence at The American Library in Paris, a practitioners fellow at The Rockefeller Foundation Bellagio Center, and a curator and speaker at TEDxBeaconStreet.
 He earned his B.A. from Middlebury College and an M.S. from Columbia University’s Graduate School of Journalism, and attended the University of St. Andrews and the Bread Loaf Writers Conference.
 Wrestling with Moses won a Christopher Award in 2010.